shmohit2002/ShareAc/README.md

   <p align="center">
 This project is a clone of the original WeFlix by DUOCODIES.
 There were many changes made to the initial code.<br>
   The project was migrated from manifest 2 to manifest 3 to support latest web browsers and latest security compliances.
 This version supports a wide variety of website to share the session without the need of credentials.
-The initial code was revamped and made efficient to make the extension more lightweight then earlier.
+The initial code was revamped and made efficient to make the extension more lightweight than earlier.

   <b>Intro:</b><br>